-Colloidal Oatmeal: Uses, Benefits, Side Effects and More
+Colloidal Oatmeal: Uses, Benefits and Side Effects

 What is colloidal Oatmeal?
 It is a finely ground form of oats that have been used for centuries to boost skin health.
 It can be used topically as a protectant, soothing moisturizer, cleanser, and itch-reliever.
 It’s also fantastic for health, particularly skin health, because of its antioxidant and anti-inflammatory abilities.
 For these reasons, it’s no surprise that you can easily find colloidal Oatmeal in all kinds of body care products today, from soaps and shampoos to shaving gels and lotions.